Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Secure-Data-Capture.md

 **Begin integration with Commerce Hub's [RESTful APIs](?path=docs/Resources/API-Documents/Use-Our-APIs.md).**

-### Payment.js
+### Payment JS/iFrame JS??

 Allows a merchant an easy and secure way to embed a payment form into a website.
-Payment.js makes it simple to [tokenize](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) the payment credentials without collecting, processing, or being able to view those payment credentials in their untokenized form, lowering the PCI compliance requirements.
+Payment JS makes it simple to [tokenize](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) the payment credentials without collecting, processing, or being able to view those payment credentials in their untokenized form, lowering the PCI compliance requirements.

-Payment.js accomplishes this by injecting an iframe into a parent form where customers can enter their data.
+Payment JS accomplishes this by injecting an iFrame into a parent form where customers can enter their data.
 The merchant can customize the form fields.

-**Begin integration with Commerce Hub's [Payment.js](?path=docs/Online-Mobile-Digital/Payment-JS/Payment-JS.md).**
+**Begin integration with Commerce Hub's [Payment JS](?path=docs/Online-Mobile-Digital/Payment-JS/Payment-JS.md).**

 ---